11 Kennedy’s Factory For Ever (1858/1867)

 Singing Kennedy’s Factory for ever.

-3. Johnston explains in note * at the bottom of the poem who these ladies are and why they would think of her.
-This is Johnstone taking pride in her poetic voice, claiming fame as "The Factory Girl" poet.
+4. A note from either Johnston or her editor explains who these ladies are and why they would think of her.
+This is Johnston taking pride in her poetic voice, claiming fame as “The Factory Girl” poet.

 License